s-gor/web-lab/README.md

 # Web Lab

+🇬🇧 **English**

-A collection of web tools, calculators, tests and mini applications.
+A collection of web tools, calculators, tests and small standalone web applications.

-The repository is used to store self-contained HTML projects that can be deployed to any web server, VPS, cloud instance or local environment.
+The repository contains ready-to-use HTML projects that can be deployed on any web server, VPS, cloud instance or local environment.

 ## Current Projects